onflow/flow/agendas/2024/sprint-kickoff/2024-09-27-Flow-Sprint-Kickoff.md

 - Deliver Axelar bridge

 **Done last sprint**
+  * Worked with numerous Axelar node partners to get their nodes staked and added to testnet and mainnet
+  * Support Trado, Kittypunch, and Ankr through various integration and teething issues
+  * Updated Axelar node operator doc and hosted two office hours for node operators

 **This sprint**
-  * Contnue supporting Ankr, Axelar and other node operators
-  * Launch Axelar cross-chain bridge and axlUSDC once all vaidators are onboarded and critical mass is reached
+  * Focus remains on launch for Axelar cross-chain bridge and axlUSDC, once all vaidators are onboarded and critical mass is reached
+  * Update Flow node operations docs to include latest EVM Gateway details
+  * Keep helping partner and node operators

 **On Hold**